syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 {% endhighlight %}
 {% endtabs %}

 * `onCurrentCellActivating`: This callback is raised before the current cell applying to the corresponding grid cell of the selecting row.
 So it allows canceling the selection action by return `false`.
-If return false, the  selection will not apply and also `onSelectionChanging`, `onSelectionChanged` and `onCurrentCellActivated` callback will not fire.
+If return false, the  selection will not apply and also `onSelectionChanging`, `onSelectionChanged` and `onCurrentCellActivated` are not called.
  * `onCurrentCellActivated`: This callback is raised after the current cell applied in grid cell on the selecting row.

- These two callbacks are triggered with following properties:
+ The followings are the parameters of the `onCurrentCellActivating` and `onCurrentCellActivated` callbacks,

  * newRowColumnIndex: Gets current RowColumnIndex of the current cell.
  * oldRowColumnIndex: Gets previous RowColumnIndex of the current cell.